 Integrating Library of Congress Digital Resources for Historical Thinking in a 1:1 Classroom Environment

-This project was awarded to Nebraska Wesleyan University.
-The project will make it possible for Nebraska Wesleyan University to work with the Lincoln Public School District's history, geography, civics, and government and politics teachers to help them integrate Library of Congress resources into a 1:1 learning environment.
-The project will conduct two week-long workshops for teachers during the summer of 2017.
+This project, awarded to Nebraska Wesleyan University, made it possible for the university to work with Lincoln Public Schools' history, geography, civics, and government and politics teachers and helped them integrate Library of Congress resources into a 1:1 learning environment.
+The project conducted two week-long summer workshops for teachers.

 Contact: Kevin Bower

-This grant, awarded to Lincoln Public Schools, will focus on integrating Library of Congress digital resources into their district-wide initiative to implement historical thinking in all K–12 social studies classrooms.
-This was accomplished by making the LOC digital resources the core of three separate professional development courses offered to 75 teachers in the summer 2012.
-The district’s evaluation specialist conducted research during the fall of 2012 to measure the use of the Library of Congress resources and assess the efficacy of the pedagogical tools teachers utilize in delivering this content.
+This grant, awarded to Lincoln Public Schools, focused on integrating digital resources from the Library of Congress into their districtwide initiative to implement historical thinking in all social studies classrooms in grades K–12.
+This was accomplished by making the Library's digital resources the core of three separate professional development courses offered to teachers during the summer.
+The district’s evaluation specialist conducted research during the fall to measure the use of the Library of Congress's resources and assess the efficacy of the pedagogical tools teachers utilized to deliver the content.

 Contact: J.P.
 Caruso